 On plotting the relation between E0 and If, we get the open circuit characteristic as shown in Figure (i).

-The following points may be noted from OCC:
+The following points may be noted from Open Circuit Characteristics:

 - When the field current is zero, there is some generated emf OA.